 Jeff Fisher focuses his practice on complex commercial litigation in both state and federal court.
-Mr. Fisher specializes in class actions and technology-related litigation.
+Mr. Fisher specializes in class actions, restrictive covenant, and trade secret litigation.
 Mr. Fisher frequently represents defendants in Telephone Consumer Protection Act (“TCPA”) and data breach class actions.
-Mr. Fisher also regularly advises and represents technology companies in disputes involving trade secret misappropriation, software licensing and implementation, misuse of confidential information, and enforcement of restrictive covenants.
+Mr. Fisher also regularly advises and represents companies in disputes involving trade secret misappropriation, software licensing and implementation, misuse of confidential information, and enforcement of restrictive covenants.

 Mr. Fisher has represented regional and Fortune 500 companies in class action litigation, breach of contract disputes, and complex fraud cases.
 He has substantial experience litigating cases brought under federal and state statutes, including the TCPA, RICO, the Uniform Trade Secrets Act, the False Claims Act, and the Computer Fraud and Abuse Act.
 Mr. Fisher has practiced in numerous federal, state, and appellate courts and has represented parties in private arbitration and mediation.
 Mr. Fisher has experience with all aspects of the litigation process, including pre-litigation investigations, motion practice, complex document discovery, depositions, dispositive motions, settlement negotiations, hearings, and trial.